RubemJanoni/Cars_Used/README.md

 ### Features

 Despite running in the terminal, some colors were used through the termcolor library, in an attempt to make it more user-friendly.
+In this project, the gspread and google-auth libraries were also used.

 ![cars used](https://github.com/RubemJanoni/Cars_Used/blob/main/views/codep304.jpg)